 © The Author

-Goldsmith, William Morris, "Characterizing The Biological Impacts and Human Dimensions of the U.S. East Coast Recreational Atlantic Bluefin Tuna Fishery" (2018).
+Goldsmith, William Morris, "Characterizing the Biological Impacts and Human Dimensions of the U.S. East Coast Recreational Atlantic Bluefin Tuna Fishery" (2018).
 Dissertations, Theses, and Masters Projects.
+William & Mary.
 Paper 1530192320.